ASSISTANT DIRECTOR FOR YOUTH AND YOUNG ADULT MINISTRY: CATHOLIC CENTER

 Possesses a valid Nevada driver’s license and ability to travel the State of Nevada to support events, parishes, schools, etc. required.

-WORKING CONDITIONS: Work hours are typically from Monday to Friday, 8am to 4pm, but may require a shift to accommodate occasional evening and weekend availability to support parish events and activities.
+Work hours are typically from Monday to Friday, 8am to 4pm, but may require a shift to accommodate occasional evening and weekend availability to support parish events and activities.
 This position requires driving, sitting, standing for extended periods of time as well as regular attendance in the office as well as other Archdiocesan functions outside of the office.
 Driving required to support events as needed.

 This is an ON SITE position at the Archdiocese Catholic Center at 336 Cathedral Way, Las Vegas, NV.